-I would like to address several of the four propositions in the consultation paper into Religious Educational Institutions and Anti-Discrimination Laws.
+In the light of several of the proposals in the consultation paper into Religious Educational Institutions and Anti-Discrimination Laws, I have some serious concerns.

 Firstly, I disagree with the first points of propositions A and B which state that religious educational institutions should not be allowed to discriminate against current or prospective students and staff on the grounds of sex, sexual orientation, gender identity, marital or relationship status, or pregnancy.
 Concerning students, I believe that schools should have the right to enforce appropriate measures to address and prevent open promotion of ideologies that conflict with the school's beliefs (e.g. transgenderism, inappropriate sexual behaviour, homosexuality, etc.).
-And concerning staff, I believe that religious schools should have the right to employ or promote those who authentically live out their faith in accordance with the religious basis of the school - and to replace those who say they agree with the school's beliefs but live contrarily.
+And concerning staff, I believe that religious schools should have the right to employ or promote those who authentically live out their faith in accordance with the religious basis of the school - and to replace those say they agree with the school's beliefs but live contrarily.